Kit115/SegmentationBasedCellClassification/README.md

 # Segmentation Based Cell Classification

-This project aims to both segment and classify cells visible on microscope captures produced at the DKFZ.
+This project aims to both segment and classify cells visible on immunofluorescence (IF) microscope images produced at the DKFZ.
-Parts of the collected data are available in this repository in `data/raw/labels/`, which include the original microscope images as base64 strings, as well the mask and class labels for the individual cells visible in the images.
+Parts of the collected data are available in this repository in `data/raw/labels/`, which include the original IF microscope images as base64 strings, as well the mask and class labels for the individual cells visible in the images.

 As this is a work in progress, the dataset is not complete yet and the labeling may contain inaccuracies.